bankoscarpa/datafun-02-automation/README.md

 # datafun-02-automation

+# Sept 3: I added functions going through lists, folder creations, and created some for and while loops.
 # Pro Analytics 01: Setup and Workflow Guide

 This repository provides a clear, concise guide to help set up a machine for Python projects,